Cambridge-Hands-On-Science/Experiments/Experiments/Other/Outdoors.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

-**Mitigation**: >In the event of adverse weather, encourage children to behave sensibly and not run about.
-If the demonstrator or committee deem the weather to make the experiment too dangerous to operate, close the experiment (e.g. too windy or wet).
+**Mitigation**: In the event of adverse weather, encourage children to behave sensibly and not run about.
+If the demonstrator or committee deem the weather to make the experiment too dangerous to operate, (e.g. too windy or wet), close the experiment or move it inside if possible.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3